quentingrchr/kangou-fire/README.md

 ## Go hard or go home

 This game is **not easy** and you'll certainly not win the game without dying.
-This is why we added an auto-save feature using session.storage().
+This is why we added an auto-save feature using sessionStorage.
 Just make sure to not close the windows or you'll lose all your progression.

 ## Sounds
 You can disabled sound by pressing **S**.